PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 The ability to quantify the entire RNA complement of a cell is now a routine aspect of biological research.
 While providing an astonshing amount detail, it is often not clear how to interpret this information as a whole or how it might be used to shed light upon the question at hand.
 What does it all mean?

-<strong>The overarching purpose of this workflow is to identify and visualize pathways that are enriched in one of two biological conditions</strong>.
+<strong>The overarching purpose of this workflow is to identify and visualize alterations in pathways</strong>.

 In doing so, we aim to infer differences at the *pathway-level* rather than at the level of gene expression.
-Abstracting in this manner integrates lower-level information and shifts the focus to higher-level concepts that have a closer association with the various functions of a cell.
+Abstracting in this manner integrates lower-level information and shifts the focus to concepts that have a closer link to cellular functions.

 <div class="box">
   <div class="box-title">Box 1.
 Workflow Steps</div>